Noddin-Robotmakers/Website/Innovation.md

 One time during our robot game match, our robot's hub ran out of battery, but luckily we had an hour to make repairs and use innovation.
 We replaced some stuff, checked it worked, and innovation saved our robot match.
 Using persistence and creativity, we made our robot work again.

+## Inspiration

+We contacted Maine Adaptive Sports, and got a response from them to.
+We had 4 tpyes of questions we were intrested in, and one tpye of question we had was "Inspiration".
+The main answers we got were :
+ * Maine Adaptive Sports started in 1982.
+ * Maine Adaptive Sports have helped over 400 people.

 ![Our team at the scrimmage](https://drive.google.com/uc?export=view&id=1xflfCX0bYMLwPy-v3Xu5POlNW_BCOedg)